 Many of these topics are covered in our 7 Costly Errors to Avoid article.
 If you wish to keep the family farm in the family, your children are most likely your first choice.
 When figuring out who to pass your legacy down to, you may have already determined that your children have different levels of commitment, or may want to go into some other field (excuse the pun!).

-We’ve found The Estate Planning Center offers helpful articles and practical advice for farming clients.
+We've found the JD Supra Knowledge Center offers helpful articles and practical advice for farming clients.
 These are useful in initiating dialogue as to how family property could be divided.
-There are many options and considerations, so don’t rush…but do get it done!
+There are many options and considerations, so don't rush...but do get it done!
 Setting up a family trust often takes months to complete, and qualifying and initiating new life insurance can take six to twelve weeks.
 JRC has a number of comprehensive estate planning articles for covering life insurance considerations such as:

 JRC is employee owned so you’ll always be treated like a valued customer.
 We all previously worked at large call-center agencies that had quotas for each agent and mandatory scripts to read.
 I personally removed myself from that atmosphere because I realized the lasting impact, positive or negative, that big time companies held over families.

 As a consumer myself, I wouldn’t want my family’s future generations to be negatively impacted by a professional trying to meet unrealistic expectations by corporate America.
 Life insurance is not one-size-fits-all and your agent should be asking you the right questions, not reading from a piece of paper.